 The curriculum review of courses and programs is completed each spring, summer, or fall for the next academic year's course offerings (work one year in advance).
-These college reviews should be completed in time to meet the deadlines for University Curriculum Council in mid November.
+These college reviews should be completed in time to meet the deadlines for Undergraduate Curriculum Council on November 1.
 The deadline is necessary to meet publication timelines and to make database changes prior to course scheduling (usually in December for the next Fall) and registration (begins in April).